 - Gaining the opportunity for networking across a broader spectrum than provided by the day-to-day environment

-Please contact me if you have any queries about this scheme.
+Please contact:email@example.com if you have any queries about the scheme.
 A full list of FAQs can be found on the B-MEntor web pages hosted by UCL: